Skidamarink

-"Skidamarink" or "Skinnamarink" is a popular preschool sing-along song from North America.
-Originally titled "Skid-dy-mer-rink-adink-aboomp" or "Skiddy-Mer-Rink-A-Doo", the initial version of the song was written by Felix F. Feist (lyrics) and Al Piantadosi (music) for the 1910 Charles Dillingham Broadway production The Echo.
+"Skidamarink" or "Skinnamarink" is a popular child's sing-along song from North America.
+Originally titled "Skid-dy-mer-rink-adink-aboomp" or "Skiddy-Mer-Rink-A-Doo", the initial version of the song was written by Felix F. Feist (lyrics) and Al Piantadosi (music) for the 1910 Charles Dillingham Broadway production: The Echo.
 Since the title is gibberish, it has had various spellings over the years.
+The song typically incorporates various simple hand gestures and movements, such as touching the nose and heart or making circles with the arms.
+Repetitive motions such as these have been used to develop motor skills and encourage physical activity in young children.
+Multiple organizations have declared October 8, "Skinnamarink Day".

+History

 In Canada, the song was popularised by the children's music band Sharon, Lois & Bram, who first released it on their debut album One Elephant, Deux Elephants, and then sang it on The Elephant Show.
 "Skinnamarink" became their signature song, and their next television show was named Skinnamarink TV after it.
 A natural ice rink at the Sharon, Lois & Bram Playground in Davisville, Toronto has been named the "Skinnama-rink" in honour of the song.
-Lois Lilienstein heard the song when she asked her cousin's daughter if she knew any good songs and the girl sang "Skinnamarink", which she had just heard at camp.
+In 2019, a version of the Nursery rhyme was published as a children's book by Tundra Books.
+Lois Lilienstein heard the song when she asked her cousin's daughter if she knew any good songs, and the girl sang "Skinnamarink", which she had just heard at camp.
 None of the band members knew the origins of the song, and the track was attributed to "Traditional".